 It's a good thing that Christmas meals in Spain are hours-long affairs, otherwise, I'd never be hungry enough by the time the second course came!
 And trust me, you want to be hungry for this feast.

-The rest of the meal seems like child's play compared to most second course dishes.
-Roasting is the name of the game whether it be lamb, fish, turkey or suckling pig.
+The rest of the meal seems like child's play compared to most second-course dishes.
+Roasting is the name of the game whether it be lamb, fish, turkey, or suckling pig.

-9. Baked Fish with Lemon and Herbs
+14. Baked Fish with Lemon and Herbs

 If the holiday meal is at night, the main course is most often going to be fish.
 Some of the most popular Christmas fish in Spain are lubina (European seabass), rodaballo (turbot), dorada (gilt head bream) and bacalao (cod).

 In this recipe for baked dorada with lemon and herbs, the fish is baked whole, locking in moisture and ensuring the fish turns out nice and juicy.
-For another classic preparation, you could try this pan-fried Spanish cod.

 Neighborhood butcher shops are bustling places during the Christmas season as families hustle in to order and pick up their meat for roasting.